-The Secretary shall except and reserve access easements for park-related purposes from Kurupa Lake to federally owned lands within Gates of the Arctic National Park limited to: The right to land and store aircraft at Kurupa Lake, the right to ingress and egress from the Lake along specific corridors leading to federally owned lands in Gates of the Arctic National Park and the right to camp overnight at the lakeshore and along the specific easement corridors.
+The Secretary shall except and reserve access easements for park related purposes from Kurupa Lake to federally owned lands within Gates of the Arctic National Park limited to: The right to land and store aircraft at Kurupa Lake, the right to ingress and egress from the Lake along specific corridors leading to federally owned lands in Gates of the Arctic National Park and the right to camp overnight at the lakeshore and along the specific easement corridors.
 The conveyance shall be subject to the following covenants: The requirement for a plan of oil and gas operations prior to any exploration or development activities, the authority of the Secretary to modify or revoke any plan of operations for oil and gas exploration which does not utilize available technologies least damaging to the resources of the Kurupa Lake area and surrounding Federal lands and the authority of the Secretary to require good faith consultations to develop a plan of operations for oil and gas development which utilizes available technologies minimizing damage to the resources of the Kurupa Lake area and surrounding Federal lands.
-Such exceptions, reservations, and covenants shall be binding on Arctic Slope Regional Corporation, its successors and assigns.
+Such exceptions, reservations and covenants shall be binding on Arctic Slope Regional Corporation its successors and assigns.

-(3) Subject to valid existing rights, the Secretary shall convey to Arctic Slope Regional Corporation all right, title, and interest of the United States, except sand and gravel, in the subsurface estate of the following described lands, subject to the terms, conditions, procedure, covenants, reservations, and restrictions specified in the "Terms and Conditions".
+(3) Subject to valid existing rights the Secretary shall convey to Arctic Slope Regional Corporation ali right, title, and interest of the United States, except sand and gravel, in the subsurface estate of the following described lands, subject to the terms, conditions, procedure covenants, reservations, and restrictions specified in the "Terms and Conditions .

-Township 12 south, range 10 east, sections 1 through 18; (4) The Secretary is authorized to accept from Arctic Slope Regional Corporation a conveyance of all right, title, and interest of Arctic Slope Regional Corporation in the following described lands:
+Township 12 south, range 9 east, sections 1 through 31; Township 12 south, range 10 east, sections 1 through 18; (4) The Secretary is authorized to accept from Arctic Slope Regional Corporation a conveyance of all right, title, and interest of Arctic Slope Regional Corporation in the following described lands:

-Township 14 south, range 2 east, sections 6, 7, 18, 19, 30, 31:

-Township 14 south, range 4 east, sections 1 through 3, 10 through 15, 22 through 27, 33 through 36;

-Township 15 south, range 1 west, sections 1 through 6, 11, 12, 19, 20, 27 through 34;

-Township 15 south, range 1 east, sections 5 through 8, 17 through 20;

-Township 16 south, range 2 east, sections 13 through 15,

-22 through 27,34 through 36;
+Township 13 south, range 1 west, sections 31 through 36; Township 13 south, range 1 east, sections 31 through 36; Township 14 south, range 2 east, sections 6, 7, 18, 19, 30, 31; Township 14 south, range 4 east, sections 1 through 3, 10 through 15, 22 through 27, 33 through 36; Township 15 south, range 1 west, sections 1 through 6, 11, 12, 19, 20, 27 through 34; Township 15 south, range 1 east, sections 5 through 8, 17 through 20; Township 16 south, range 2 east, sections 13 through 15, 22 through 27, 34 through 36; 94 STAT.
+2536 through 36; Township 15 south, range 4 west, sections 2 through 4, 9 through 11, 14 through 16, 19 through 23, 26 through 32; and Township 16 south, range 4 west, sections 5 through 8, 17 through 24.

-Township 16 south, range 4 east, sections 1 through 4, 9 through 16, 19 through 36;

-Township 17 south, range 1 west, sections 1, 2, 5, 6, partial;

-Township 17 south, range 1 east, partial;

-Township 17 south, range 3 east, partial;

-Township 16 south, range 3 west, sections 19 through 28, 33 through 36;
+Township 16 south, range 4 east, sections 1 through 4, 9 through 16,19 through 36; Township 17 south, range 1 west, sections 1, 2, 5, 6, partial; Township 17 south, range 1 east, partial; Township 17 south, range 3 east, partial; Township 16 south, range 2 west, sections 19 through 36; Township 16 south, range 3 west, sections 19 through 28,

-Township 15 south, range 4 west, sections 2 through 4, 9 through 11, 14 through 16, 19 through 23, 26 through 32; and

-Township 16 south, range 4 west, sections 5 through 8, 17 through 24.

-(d) TRANSFERS TO NATIVE CORPORATION.-The Secretary shall convey to Arctic Slope Regional Corporation all right, title, and interest of the United States in the following described lands selected or identified for selection pursuant to the Alaska Native Claims Settlement Act, and to the extent such lands lie outside the boundaries of the National Petroleum Reserve in Alaska:
+(d) TRANSFERS TO NATIVE CORPORATION.- The Secretary shall convey to Arctic Slope Regional Corporation all right, title, and interest of the United States in the following described lands selected or identified for selection pursuant to the Alaska Native Claims Settlement Act, and to the extent such lands lie outside the boundaries of the National Petroleum Reserve in Alaska: